Tournaments - How to Play

 To play in a tournament, simply do the following:

-left of the game board.
+Select "Tournament" in the Game option select box in the upper left of the game board.
 Then click the Play button.

 Note that you can only get on the tournament scoreboard while the tournament